 In such a case, a repair technician would likely attempt to trace the fault on the cable between a functional and an unresponsive device.
 However, troubleshooting could get more complicated if the communication integrated circuit (IC) on the device itself is damaged because a single damaged IC can cause an entire communication bus to malfunction.

-Locating a faulty device on a daisy chain wiring is far more challenging than using a star connection.
+Locating a faulty device on a daisy chain network is far more challenging than using a star connection.
 These major system breakdowns are the common problems involved in daisy chain wiring.

 The first option is to entirely discard wired communication and opt for wireless mesh network topology like Zigbee.
 Not only does this method eliminate any dependency on a single device, but the Zigbee standards also allow for a self-healing algorithm where a new path is automatically established if one of the devices fails.

-Redundancy can save your daisy chain connection from total failure.
+Redundancy can save your daisy chain network connections from total failure.

 However, if a daisy chain connection has to be used and the tolerance for system downtime is limited, a redundant secondary communication port can be created at the master controller.
 The daisy chain connection will have the last device on the loop connected to the master controller’s redundant port.